-6. Copyright Statutory Royalty Fee
+7. Copyright Statutory Royalty Fee

 - Under federal law, cable operators are required to pay a statutory royalty fee for retransmitting television and radio broadcasts.
 17 U.S.C. § 111.
 On a semi-annual basis, operators must file Statements of Account with the Licensing Division of the U.S. Copyright Office, reflecting accounting periods of January 1-June 30, and July 1-December 31. - Notably, under the federal rules certain providers may qualify as "cable systems" for copyright purposes, even if there may be some question about whether the system would be a "cable system" for other purposes under federal law.
-See 37 CFR § 201.17(b)(2).
+See 37 CFR § 201.17(b)(2).10

-&lt;sup>6 See 47 CFR § 1.1155 Schedule of regulatory fees and filing locations for cable television services.

-&lt;sup>7 "A cable system is a facility, located in any State, Territory, Trust Territory, or Possession, that in whole or in part receives signals transmitted or programs broadcast by one or more television broadcast stations licensed by the Federal Communications Commission, and makes secondary transmissions of such signals or programs by wires, cables, microwave, or other communications channels to subscribing members of the public who pay for such service.
-A system that meets this definition is considered a "cable system" for copyright purposes, even if the FCC excludes it from being considered a "cable system" because of the number or nature of its subscribers or the nature of its secondary transmissions...."
-37 CFR § 201(b).
+- 9 See 47 CFR § 1.1155 Schedule of regulatory fees and filing locations for cable television services. - 10 "A cable system is a facility, located in any State, Territory, Trust Territory, or Possession, that in whole or in part receives signals transmitted or programs broadcast by one or more television broadcast stations licensed by the Federal Communications Commission, and makes secondary transmissions of such signals or programs by wires, cables, microwave, or other communications channels to subscribing members of the public who pay for such service.
+A system that meets this definition is considered a "cable system" for copyright